andye2004/consul/website/source/docs/acl/acl-auth-methods.html.md

 1. Applications can use the `consul login` subcommand or the [login API endpoint](/api/acl/acl.html#login-to-auth-method) to authenticate to a specific auth method through the Consul leader.
+The application provides both the name of the auth method and a secret bearer token to Consul in this step.

 2. The auth method validates the provided bearer token credentials and returns trusted identity attributes to the Consul leader.